kabk/go2_2019-2020/README.md

 These are code examples used during the coding class lead by James Bryan Graves

+## content

+The markdown content for the website kabk.hacker.coffee.
+This content includes references from lectures, assignments, etc..

 ## go2bot

 This is nodejs IRC bot designed to be run in a UNIX pipe scenario.
 Additional README.md in folder.